jpatillo/garage/README.md

 ## BUILD

-- Build with `$ ./build.sh`
+- Build and install with `$ ./build.sh`
-- Run with `$ ./run.sh`
+- Test with `$ ./testrun.sh`
-- As a daemon `$ ./daemon.sh`

 ## Directories

-- /bin - Files used to execute the module.
+- /install - Files used to install and run the application.
 - /build - Files created during the build process
-- /include - Header files (.h)
+- /headers - Header files (.h)
 - /source - Source files (.c)

-## External Code
+## Library Code

 Config file code from <https://github.com/benhoyt/inih.> Consists of ini.h and ini.c

 ## MQTT

 The mosquitto broker and client libraries are being used in the project.
-The IoT devices are currently running single threaded.
+Clients spawn a new thread (handled by the library) to handle requests.

 Subscribes to:

-- garage/temperature
+- garage/_clientId_/command/temperature
-- garage/humidity
+- garage/_clientId_/command/humidity
-- garage/door
+- garage/_clientId_/command/door

 Publishes to:

+- garage/_clientId_/status
--
+- garage/_clientId_/telemetry

+### API Notes

 For my future sanity: